Curvature Sets Over Persistence Diagrams

 \subsection{Related work}

-The measures $\Unk{n,k}{\mathrm{VR}}$ first appeared in a paper in the work by Blumberg et al. \cite{blumberg2012robust} in 2012 and then in print in \cite{blumberg2014robust}.
-These measures were also exploited a couple years later by Chazal et al. in the articles \cite{chazal-arxiv-2014,chazal2015subsampling} in order to devise bootstrapping methods for the estimation of persistence diagrams.
+The measures $\Unk{n,k}{\mathrm{VR}}$ first appeared in a preprint by Blumberg et al. \cite{blumberg2012robust} in 2012 and then in print in \cite{blumberg2014robust}.
+These measures were also exploited a few years later by Chazal et al. in the articles \cite{chazal-arxiv-2014,chazal2015subsampling} in order to devise bootstrapping methods for the estimation of persistence diagrams.

-The connection to Gromov's curvature sets and measures was not mentioned in either of these two papers. \cite{mem12} studied curvature sets and their role in shape comparison and, as a natural follow up, some results regarding the persistence sets $\Dvr{n,k}$ and the measures $\Unk{n,k}{\vr}$ (as well as the more general objects $\Dnk{n,k}{\mathfrak{F}}$ and $\Unk{n,k}{\mathfrak{F}}$) were first described Banff in 2012 during a conference \cite{banff12} by the second author.
-Then, subsequent develoments were described in 2013 at ACAT 2013 in Bremen \cite{acat13} and Bedlewo \cite{bedlewo13}, and then at IMA \cite{ima14} and at SAMSI in 2014 \cite{samsi14}.
-In these presentations the second author proposed the invariants $\Dvr{n,k}$ as a Gromov-Hausdorff stable computationally easier alternative to the usual Vietoris-Rips persistence diagrams of metric spaces \cite{samsi14-slides}.
+The connection to Gromov's curvature sets and measures was not recognized in either of these two papers. \cite{mem12} studied curvature sets and their role in shape comparison and, as a natural follow up, some results regarding the persistence sets $\Dvr{n,k}$ and the measures $\Unk{n,k}{\vr}$ (as well as the more general objects $\Dnk{n,k}{\mathfrak{F}}$ and $\Unk{n,k}{\mathfrak{F}}$) were first described in Banff in 2012 during a conference \cite{banff12} by the second author\footnote{Subsequent develoments were described in 2013 at ACAT 2013 in Bremen \cite{acat13} and Bedlewo \cite{bedlewo13}, and then at IMA \cite{ima14} and at SAMSI in 2014 \cite{samsi14}.} as stable and computationally easier alternatives to the usual Vietoris-Rips persistence diagrams of metric spaces \cite{samsi14-slides}.

-In January 2021 Bendich, et al. uploaded a paper to the arXiv \cite{solomon2021geometry} with some ideas related to our construction of $\Dnk{n,k}{\mathfrak{F}}.$ The authors pose questions about the discriminative power of a certain labeled version of the persistent sets $\Dvr{n,k}$ (even though they do not call them that) and also mention some stability and computational properties similar to those mentioned in \cite{banff12,acat13,ima14,samsi14}.

-The second author together with Needham \cite{memoli2018gromov} has recently explored the classificatory power of $\mu_2$ as well as that of certain \emph{localizations} of $\mu_2$.
-In \cite{chowdhury2020new} the authors identify novel classes of simplicial filtrations arising from curvature sets together with suitable notions of locality.
-Ongoing work is exploring the classificatory power of $\mu_n$ for general $n$ \cite{mo12}.
+In \cite{solomon2021geometry} Bendich et al. discuss ideas related to our construction of $\Dnk{n,k}{\mathfrak{F}}.$ The authors pose questions about the discriminative power of a certain labeled version of the persistent sets $\Dvr{n,k}$ (even though they do not call them that). \cite{memoli2018gromov} has recently explored the classificatory power of $\mu_2$ (see equation (\ref{eq:mun})) as well as that of certain \emph{localizations} of $\mu_2$.
+In \cite{filtration-families} the authors identify novel classes of simplicial filtrations arising from curvature sets together with suitable notions of locality.

-In terms of data intensive applications, the neuroscience paper \cite{singh2008topological} made use of ideas related to $\Unk{n,k}{\vr}$ and $\Dvr{n,k}$ in the context of analysis of neuroscience data.
+In terms of data centric applications, the neuroscience paper \cite{singh2008topological} made use of ideas related to $\Unk{n,k}{\vr}$ and $\Dvr{n,k}$ in the context of analysis of neuroscientific data.